 How to obtain the ebook

-You can download it as an epub or as a pdf under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International licence then pay what you like (yes, that includes paying nothing).
+You can download it as a pdf under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International licence then pay what you like (yes, that includes paying nothing).
 If you do feel like contributing to my tea, biscuit and biro fund, use this Paypal button:

 I’d love to know what any readers think of this collection – feel free to leave a comment below.